Anupam042/WeldDataExtract/README.md

 5. The extension should now be installed and will appear in your Chrome toolbar.

 ## Usage
-After installation, navigate to a web page containing a table with the class `datatable title nofilter`.
+After installation, navigate to a web page with table of all welds data (usually "froniusUnitIpAddress"/documentation/documentation.html) whcih contains welds data in a table with the class `datatable title nofilter`.
 Click the extension icon in the toolbar to open the popup, then select:

 - `Download as JSON` to download the table data in JSON format.
 - `Download as CSV` to download the table data in CSV format.